HugoMartinsLima/SinistralidadeHospitalarSamel/replit.md

 **Key Architectural Decisions:**
 - **Backend Framework**: Node.js and Express for high performance and scalability.
 - **Database**: Oracle Database (19c) for robust data management, accessed via a private network.
+  - **Collation Configuration**: Each Oracle connection is configured with `ALTER SESSION SET NLS_COMP=ANSI NLS_SORT=BINARY` to match SQL Developer's binary collation.
+This ensures `SELECT DISTINCT` treats accented characters (á, é, ã) as different from unaccented ones (a, e, a), preventing data loss in query results.
+Without this setting, the linguistic collation would collapse rows with accent differences, causing discrepancies between SQL Developer (526 records) and Node.js driver (520 records).
 - **CORS**: Configured to allow requests from any origin.
 - **Environment Management**: Utilizes Replit Secrets for secure storage of sensitive credentials.
 - **Development Workflow**: Uses `tsx` for direct TypeScript execution during development (`npm run dev`), avoiding compilation steps.